iturdikulov/notes/Source_code.md

 > computer programmers, who specify the actions to be performed by a computer
 > mostly by writing source code.

-I think it's sort of text representation of [[Algorithm]], written in programming language.
+I think it's sort of text representation of [[algorithm]], written in programming language.

 > Source code is often transformed by an [[Assembly_language|assembler]] or